lumpy darkness

 • Stool.
 A short, compact, lightweight stool with can be collapsed, Velcroed shut, and thrown over the shoulder.
 Fabric seat, tripod base.
 Inexpensive.
 Obtained from Lee Valley.
 Handy when you need a spot to sit but you need to pack light.

-• Consider a full lawn chair, if you're going to be sitting for a long time, perhaps waiting for something, or to take notes.
+• Regular chair.
+Consider a full lawn chair, if you're going to be sitting for a long time, perhaps waiting for something, or to take notes.

 binocular equipment